Ikan Bilis Powder

 One of most rewarding things about keeping a recipes blog is that I get to learn many neat tricks and tips from my readers.
 When I posted my recipe for ikan bilis (anchovies) stock a while back, a reader lynette shared this awesome idea:

 “I hate the freezer space that the anchovies takes so I bake them and then use the blender to turn them into ikan bilis powder.
 It’s my secret ingredient to all my soups.
 A giant plastic bag turns into a handy small jar.
 We use the ikan bilis that has been cleaned (i.e. without the heads and entrails) as it has a lower cholesterol content but retains its calcium value.”

 and then adding on to this comment, another reader jsager shared:

 “With ikan bilis in powder form, there is no waste or boiled-out ikan bilis to throw away.
 More importantly, if the backbone has not been removed (as happens in some of the super clean ikan bilis you find in the stores nowadays), you will get a very healthy dose of good calcium, that most of us are short of.”

-Like Noob Cook on Facebook
+Like Us on Facebook

-Now, place the baked ikan bilis in an electric blender with straight blades (see next photo for an idea of what the blades look like) and blend for about 30 seconds, or until they become powder form.
-If you do not have an electric blender, you can see a mortar and pestle to pound them.|
+|Pulse the baked ikan bilis in an electric grinder until they become powder.
+If you do not have an electric grinder, you can see a mortar and pestle to pound them.|

 |What you get is fine ikan bilis powder which is very versatile – you can use it as a condiment for plain porridge or as a secret seasoning ingredient in many types of dishes (such as soups and stir fries).
 Store in an air tight container in a cool and dry place (such as the fridge).|